castdrian/ishare/README.md

 ## Custom Uploader Request Specification
 ishare performs a `POST` request to the specified endpoint, containing all configurations that are defined in the custom uploader.\
-The screencapture or recording that was taken is appended to the multipart/form-data body under the `image` or `video` key respectively.
+The screencapture or recording that was taken is appended to the multipart/form-data body under the `image` or `video` key respectively (can be overriden).

 ## Custom Uploader Specification